Puemmel/Schroedinger/docs/Schrodinger_solver.rst

 The script schrodinger_solver.py can also be called by commandline with the addition "-p" or "--path" to change the directory you want to work in.
-If the directory is to be changed, please make sure that it consists an file called schrodinger.inp with the necessary information as well.
+If the directory is to be changed, please make sure that it consists a file called schrodinger.inp with the necessary information as well.
 Otherwise the script will be stopped.